ka9q/ka9q-radio/docs/ka9q-radio.md

 Larger values of **blocktime** permit sharper channel filters and are more tolerant to CPU scheduling latencies but add latency and incur greater CPU overhead.
-(The relative per-sample CPU cost of an FFT increases with the square root of the FFT block size.)
+(The relative per-sample CPU cost of an FFT increases with the logarithm of the FFT block size.)

 **overlap** Integer; default 5.
 Valid only in the [global] section.
 Sets the ratio of old to new samples in each forward FFT.
 An